 The Mozart Project

 The Mozart Project is a nationally recognized, charitable organization inspired by the universality, accessibility, diversity and beauty of Mozart’s vast repertoire.
-The purpose of the Mozart Project is to engage audiences in innovative concerts of music by Mozart and related repertoire; to provide learning and performance opportunities to young musicians and emerging artists; and to build connections within and between communities through the unifying and universal qualities of Mozart’s music.
+The Mozart Project operates the Toronto Mozart Players, a professional ensemble dedicated to musical excellent, to engage audiences in innovative concerts of music by Mozart and related repertoire.
+The Mozart Project also provides professional development and performance opportunities to talented emerging artists, and promotes music by Canadian composers.
+The Mozart Project aims to build connections within and between communities through the unifying and universal qualities of great live music performances.

 Mozart composed more than 600 solo, chamber and orchestral works for every classical instrument, instrument combination and voice type.
-His compositions typify the best of classical music and provide sound material for pedagogy at any level—they are accessible to beginners yet challenging for professionals, and, above all rewarding for everyone.
+His compositions typify the best of classical music and provide a varied repertoire of attractive and approachable works.
+For performers, Mozart works can be accessible for beginners yet challenging for professionals, and, above all rewarding for everyone.
 Mozart’s music is universally appreciated, his life and early death are a source of fascination to many and his uniquely cohesive and expressive compositional style can have a transformative impact on performers and listeners alike.

 The Mozart Project’s vision is to be a leading organization specializing in the music of Mozart that enhances classical music appreciation across communities.